-We all know that one of the healthiest foods in the world are the nuts and seeds.
-In this article, we will be talking about the walnuts.
-Well, I have to admit, any type of sweet treat is better with walnuts, and I can’t imagine eating chocolates or cakes without crushed walnuts in them.
-For me, they make any dessert tastier and healthier, but they are also perfect as stand-alone snacks, in trail mix, and other recipes too.
-And you are probably wondering if our guinea pigs can eat walnuts?
-Well, let’s find out!
+We all know that one of the healthiest foods in the world is nuts and seeds.
+Any type of sweet treat is better with walnuts.
+They make any dessert tastier and healthier, but they are also perfect as stand-alone snacks, in trail mix, and in other recipes too.
+But for guinea pigs, it’s not beneficial.

-Can guinea pigs eat walnuts?
-No, guinea pigs cannot eat walnuts because walnuts can cause allergic reactions in guinea pigs.
-There is also one more danger from walnuts for a guinea pig, the sharp parts of the walnut when consumed can cause small, dangerous cuts in the digestive system of the guinea pigs.
+Guinea pigs cannot eat walnuts because walnuts can cause allergic reactions in guinea pigs.
+Also, the sharp parts of the walnut, when consumed, can cause small, dangerous cuts in the digestive system of the guinea pigs.

 Nutrition Facts of Walnuts